pableraas/ELP/README.md

 ## English

 **Overview**
 *Embers Of The Last Pirate* is a third-person open-world action RPG developed as part of the final project for the Cross-platform Application Development Technician course (DAM).
-This project was created for Windows and aims to deliver an immersive gaming experience where players can explore, engage in combat, complete quests, and enhance their characters."
+This project was created for Windows and aims to deliver an immersive gaming experience where players can explore, engage in combat, complete quests, and enhance their characters.

 **Key Features**
 - Real-time combat system.
 - Quest and reward system.